-While the magnet cassette is removed, the recipient must wear a retainer disc to hold their sound processor coil in place.
-Retainer discs are available from Cochlear
+While the magnet cassette is removed, the recipient must wear a Cochlear Disk Retainer to hold their sound processor coil in place.
+Disk retainers are available from Cochlear.

 Replacement magnet cassettes and non-magnetic cassettes

 To avoid implant damage during an MRI examination and potential revision surgery, ensure CI600 Series magnet cassettes and non-magnetic cassettes are used.